Class of 2005

 Missy Travis, MSN'05, is founder of IP&C Consulting, a provider of classes and other educational resources about infection prevention (2020).

 Raven Dedrick Wentworth, MSN'05, was interviewed in June 2020 by Memphis Medical News for its "Nurses Roundtable" about full practice authority.
-She is president of District 6 of the Tennessee Nurses Association, associate professor at Freed Hardeman University, and a nurse practitioner, all in central West Tennessee.
+She is president of the board of the Tennessee Nurses Foundation, associate professor at Freed Hardeman University, and a nurse practitioner in central West Tennessee.

 Kelley Whitaker, MSN'05, is clinical nurse supervisor and a nurse practitioner at Nashville Fertility Center (2020).